MURDERGUTS/MURDERGUTS/README.md

 ♧. . . higuys i have an arm splint on my dominant arm please be patient of my slowness or clumsiness . . .♧
 ____________________________________________
 ♤ Call me Rufus!
 Please read DNI on my main strawpage before interacting.
+And the information provided in my README.

 ╰➤ I do not care if you are a spam follower who is in my DNI, I don't check profiles.
 (Regarding this: If you want to be my friend but not actually try to get to know me and just keeping it simple like an 'oomf'/mutual 'friendship', please don't ask to be my friend.
 (If you only want me to be in your friends list but actually not get to know me) I don't know why people are like that these days.
 I'm tired of it as someone who has no actual friends at the moment.)